 MALACHI…prepares us for the last “old testament” prophet.
 Do you know who he is?
 (Mark 9:9-13) He is the Elijah who was to come to prepare the way of the King of the earth (Isaiah 40)!
 How did John recognize his King (John 1)?
 Malachi is stunning regarding the hardness of heart of God’s people, and it is filled with hope for those who long for God!
 A great read – and very practical encouragement for the builders – and perfect words before 400 years of prophet deficit that were soon to come.
 (3:5-7/3:8-18/4:1-6)

 Each prophet is like a spiritual tool for our hearts.
-Each one sharpens our soul in ways which honor the Living God, Whom we will soon ALL see face to face!
+Each one sharpens our soul in ways which can honor the Living God, Whom we will soon ALL see face to face!
 It is worth your time to note several of your favorite verses from each book and hide them in your heart for the journey ahead (Psalm 119:9-11).